mrpmorris/Fluxor/Tutorials/02-Blazor/02B-EffectsTutorial/README.md

 #### Using an Action and a Reducer to alter state

-- Create an empty class `FetchDataAction`.
+- In the `Store` folder, create an empty class `FetchDataAction`.
-- Create a static `Reducers` class, which will set `IsLoading` to true when our `FetchDataAction` action is dispatched.
+- In the `Store\WeatherFeature` folder, create a static `Reducers` class, which will set `IsLoading` to true when our `FetchDataAction` action is dispatched.

 ```c#
 public static class Reducers